Dinger's Aviation Pages

 Fuel capacity: 650 gallons (2,955 litres) in eight wing tanks.

 Maximum range: 1,300 miles (2092 km).
 Some sources quote a much higher figure of 1,950 miles (3,138 km) which seems improbably high for the amount of fuel carried as standard.
 It is possible that auxiliary internal fuel tanks were fitted for the flight out to Africa, giving rise to the latter figure.
+Or it could be that the higher expected range of the Mark II version was quoted instead.

 The Mk XIV-C version of the Bristol Perseus sleeve-valve engine used on the OA-1 was a civil-rated engine that produced substantially less power (710 hp) than the military Perseus XII.
 (905 hp), although some of Cunliffe-Owen's trade adverts quoted the military figure.